cmgustavo/work-notes/README.md

 - **Consent:** By using Work-Notes, you consent to the collection and use of your data as outlined in this Privacy Policy.
 - **Policy Updates:** Work-Notes may update this Privacy Policy periodically.
 Users will be notified of any changes, and continued use of the app constitutes acceptance of the revised policy.

-If you have any questions or concerns regarding our Privacy Policy or the handling of your data, please contact us at [contact@kaicope.com](mailto:contact@kaicope.com).

 Your privacy and trust are paramount to us at Work-Notes.
 We are committed to providing a secure and reliable platform for all your note-taking needs.

 ## License